 Keep in mind that when you refinance, you are essentially taking out a new mortgage, so you will likely be paying a new origination fee, closing costs and other fees.

 There are times when refinancing is not a good idea.
 One reason is if you don't plan to be in your home for long.
 Because of the additional fees mentioned above, staying in your home may be the cheaper alternative.
-A second reason not to refinance is if you are upside in your loan and owe more than your home is worth.
-A HARP loan might be a good alternative if you meet the requirements, which include your mortgage being sold to Fannie Mae or Freddie Mac before June 2009.
-Look at our HARP Loans site for more information.
+A second reason not to refinance is if you are upside-down in your loan and owe more than your home is worth.
+A HARP loan might be a good alternative if you meet the requirements, which includes your mortgage being sold to Fannie Mae or Freddie Mac before June 2009.

 Types of Mortgage & Refinancing Loans

-Rates are always subject to change.
+The rates lenders offer are always subject to change according to many economic factors.
 If you receive your loan when interest rates are low, a fixed-rate mortgage will benefit you, because even if rates increase in the future, your rate will stay the same.
-The opposite is also true, however, that if rates go even lower, you are stuck with the higher rate unless you choose to refinance your loan, in which case, you'll pay additional closing costs and other fees.
+The opposite is also true, however, that if rates go even lower, you are stuck with the higher rate unless you choose to refinance your loan, in which case you'll pay additional closing costs and other fees.

 Benefits of ARMs are your closing costs are typically lower and your initial fixed-rate period often has lower rates than a fixed-rate mortgage, though only temporarily.
 The downside is after the fixed-rate period ends, your rates will fluctuate to reflect the current industry rates, usually every year, so you cannot predict what your monthly payments may be for any future year.